groff_man_style(7) — Linux manual page

 by the same amount.
 Definition lists frequently occur in man

-(.TP) or more (.TQ) leading tags followed by a paragraph that has
+or more (TQ) leading tags followed by a paragraph that has an

-an additional indentation.
-The indented paragraph (.IP) macro is
+additional indentation.
+The indented paragraph (IP) macro is

 useful to continue the indented content of a narrative started

-these macros break the output line.
-If another paragraph macro
+macros break the output line.
+If another paragraph macro has

-follow the break with a default amount of vertical space, which
+the break with a default amount of vertical space, which can be

 .P